e-seng/writeups/osu!gaming25/miss_analyzer/readme.md

 > tldr, _this_ is the reason why relocation tables are writable - to improve
 > binary startup performance.
 However, modern compilers typically opt to resolve
 > address entries _immediately at load_ and ensure the GOT is read-only

+Of these unresved GOT entries, `seccomp_release` was the most promising as it was called oractically at the end of the function.
+Since it currently pointed to `0x4010c0`, we can simplely overwrite the least significant short of that address such that it points to the start of `main`.
+Pointing the function call there achirves two things:

+- Multiple calls to input and `printf`, which we can further abuse
+- ensure that the location of our format specifier is aligned to an 16-byte address to keep `printf` happy
+    - failure to do so will cause the bianry to crash

 A small blocker to this would be that there is no address pointing to the GOT entry within the stack at the time we call.
 This is easily remedied however as